FedeFiumi/Design_Patterns_examples/SOLID/README.md

     Penguin penguin;

-    makeBirdMove(bird);     // Output: A bird is moving. makeBirdMove(penguin);  // Output: A penguin is swimming, not flying!
+    makeBirdMove(bird);     // Output: A bird is moving. makeBirdMove(penguin);  // Output: A penguin moves by walking, sliding or swimming!

     return 0;
 }